fbmoulin/2avaracivel-cariacica-website/replit.md

 ## Recent Changes

-### June 2025 - Judge Schedule Simplification (Complete)
+### June 2025 - Schedule Information Standardization (Complete)
-- Updated judge's schedule section to show only general operating hours
+- Simplified all schedule information across the entire application
+- Standardized format to "Segunda a Sexta, 12h às 18h" in all templates and services
+- Updated 9 template files and chatbot service responses
-- Removed detailed activity breakdown table per user request
+- Removed detailed time breakdowns and complex schedules throughout the application
-- Simplified "Horário de Expediente" to display: Monday to Friday, 12h to 18h
-- Enhanced visual presentation with card layout and clock icon
-- Maintained essential information while improving user experience
+- Enhanced consistency and readability while maintaining essential information
+- Applied same simplification approach used for judge's schedule to all other pages

 ### June 2025 - Legacy Code Cleanup and Architecture Streamlining (Complete)
 - Eliminated 25+ outdated controller and service versions to streamline codebase